VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/funcprog.md

     return fibonacci(x - 1) + fibonacci(x - 2)
 ```

-This is a very simple function that computes the Nth fibonacci number.
+This is a very simple function that computes the Nth Fibonacci number.

-However, calculating `fibonacci(1000)` requires a lot CPU power -- and more importantly, memory for all the stack frames.
+However, calculating `fibonacci(1000)` requires a lot of CPU power -- and more importantly, memory for all the stack frames.
 In fact, it is such an expensive function, Python 3.9.6 can't do it for large values!

 ```python
 >>> fibonacci(1000)